samply/beam-connect/README.md

 ## Notes
-At the moment Samply.Beam.Connect does not implement streaming and does not support HTTPS connection.
-In the intended usage scenario, both Beam.Connect and Samply.Proxy are positioned in the same privileged network, thus, not incurring any security risks.
-The Samply.Proxy signs and encrypts the payloads on its own.
+At the moment Samply.Beam.Connect does not implement streaming and does not support HTTPS connections.
+In the intended usage scenario, both Samply.Beam.Connect and Samply.Beam.Proxy are positioned right next to each other in the same privileged network and thus speak plain HTTP.
+Of course, for outgoing traffic, the Samply.Proxy signs and encrypts the payloads on its own.

 In Receiving Mode, Beam.Connect only relays requests to allow-listed resources to mitigate possible misuse.